the-sankari/bc_unit_testing/lesson_2/diceProject/DiceApiTestCases.md

     - dots to be < 6
     - dots >= 1
 (this should be repeated multiple times.
 We will check this later)

+2. Create a dice with upper bounds 2...20
+- roll the dice
+- expects:
+    - dots to be <= upper bound
+    - dots >= 1
+(this should be repeated multiple times.
+We will check this later)

+## Test cases for the toString
+testing not rolled and rolled
+In both cases create a new dice (no upper bound given)

+1. Roll the dice
+- expects:
+    - to return dot count as text.
+Compare it with dots casted as string

+2. Not rolled
+- expects:
+    - to return the string "not rolled yest"